 A crucial part of preventing derailments is making sure your locomotive parts are reliable.
 To do so, you need a reliable material — in this case, ductile iron.

-Freight trains are enormous, heavy, and regularly travel thousands of miles, putting their parts under immense strain over extended periods of time.
+Freight trains are enormous and heavy, and regularly travel thousands of miles, putting their parts under immense strain over extended periods.
 Ductile iron is both stronger and more flexible than traditional iron, meaning that it's able to endure repeated, intense stress without breaking or changing shape.
 With the versatility of ductile iron casting, you can easily cast shapes with very narrow allowance margins, making them suitable for any job specification.

 Austempered ductile iron (ADI) goes a step further than its standard ductile counterpart, employing a heat-treating process to gain even more toughness and tensile strength.
 Because austempering is an isothermal process, it doesn't put the metal at risk for distortion and cracking like other heat treatments.
 ADI is often used for locomotive components due to its enhanced strength and durability.